 Women's and Gender Studies

-The B.A. in Women’s and Gender Studies requires 120 credit hours.
+The B.A. in Interdisciplinary Studies with a Women’s and Gender Studies concentration requires 120 credit hours.
 A total of 30 of those 120 hours will be in courses in the major concentration, 12 of which will be advised electives.
 Students are required to take WGS 200, WGS 210, WGS 492, WGS 300, and WGS 310, an internship.

 Students must also successfully complete all university GER requirements, as well as College of Humanities and Social Sciences requirements.
 Students will also be required to either complete an internship (WGS 310), or prepare a capstone senior thesis as part of his or her degree.